Stealing home? Man accused of burglarizing Brewers clubhouse

 A jersey and a shaving kit were taken from manager Craig Counsell’s office, and an equipment manager said a game-used hat, an autographed bat, a 45-year anniversary 1982 signed bat, a replica World Series ring, and keys to the team’s Arizona spring training facility were stolen from his office.
 Two game jerseys and a bag with baseballs and pitching devices were taken from the coaches’ locker room, according to the complaint.

-Bloedorn then ordered an Uber to take him home.
-His roommate told detectives that Bloedorn showed up early on Sept.
+The man then ordered an Uber to take him home.
+His roommate told detectives that the man showed up early on Sept.
 9 with a duffel bag stuffed with Brewers memorabilia, the complaint said.
-Investigators recovered most of the items from Bloedorn’s apartment.
+Investigators recovered most of the items from the man’s apartment.

+The man’s attorney declined to comment when reached by The Associated Press on Friday.
+The Brewers also declined to comment.